- Annual enrollment:

 - Degrees Offered:

-- MA in International Relations (MAIR), Master of Public Administration (MPA), Joint MPA/MAIR, Joint MAIR/Economics, Joint MAIR/MS Public Relations, Joint JD/MAIR, Executive MIR (EMIR), EMIR in DC
+- MA in International Relations (MAIR), Master of Public Administration (MPA), Master of Arts in Public Diplomacy and Global Communications (PDGC), Joint MPA/MAIR, Joint MAIR/Economics, Joint JD/MAIR, Executive MIR (EMIR), EMIR in DC

 - Info here